PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 After submitting the claim, PSA Finance UK will start reviewing your case.
 Typically, it will take a few weeks for the company to determine and assess whether you will be entitled to compensation.
 Depending on the complexity of your case, here’s what to expect:

-• Acknowledgment Receipt: PSA Finance UK will send an acknowledgment that they have received your claim, whether it be via email or another letter.
+• Acknowledgment Receipt: PSA Finance UK will send an acknowledgment that they have received your claim, whether it be via email or another means.
 It will also include details on the review process, along with the timeline, so you will know.

 • Investigation: The company will then investigate your claim and review all your evidence to cross-reference it with their records.
 If they find any discrepancy, they may contact you to further investigate, but it can also lead to rejection outright.